MicrosoftExcell/Advanced-Project/README.md

 ## Project Diary
 Tracks project progress.\
-Contains a list of objectives completed and those to be completed alongside the date of the meeting the completed objective was discussed
+Contains a list of objectives completed and those to be completed alongside the date of the meeting the completed objective was discussed.

 ## Project Plan
 From the beginning of the project.\